Key facts

 Designed to meet the current and future needs of the industry, the course places a strong emphasis on providing career changers with the foundational skills required of a professional financial planner.
 As a graduate you will have gained valuable knowledge particular relating to:

-As a graduate, you may articulate into Deakin’s Graduate Diploma of Financial Planning with full credits.
+As a graduate, you may articulate into Deakin’s Graduate Diploma of Financial Planning with full credit transfer, giving you a streamlined pathway to further study.

 Award granted